Florida Legislative Investigation Committee: Assault on homosexuals

 Stymied in their investigation of the NAACP, the committee turned to the issue of homosexuals, specifically at the University of Florida.
 In 1961, the legislature directed the Johns Committee to broaden its investigations to include homosexuals and the "extent of [their] infiltration into agencies supported by state funds," particularly at the University of Florida, Florida State University, and the University of South Florida.
 Having the power to subpoena witnesses, take sworn testimony, and employ secret informants, the committee spread terror among the closeted lesbian and gay population in state colleges, often using uniformed policemen to pull students and professors out of classes for interrogation.
 Sodomy was a crime under Florida law at that time and remained so until the United States Supreme Court's Lawrence v.
 Texas ruling in 2003.
 Admission of homosexuality constituted moral turpitude and was grounds for firing or expulsion from college.

-However, the Johns Committee had already begun interrogating suspected homosexuals among students and faculty on Florida campuses before the legislature gave specific authorization for it.
+However, the Johns Committee had already begun interrogating suspected homosexual students and faculty on Florida campuses before the legislature gave specific authorization for it.
 In 1958, committee chairman Johns illegally sent a covert investigator to the University of Florida after his son, Jerome Johns, told his father that "effeminate instructors had perverted the curriculum."
 Other students identified professors as homosexuals after observing them eating lunch together or wearing Bermuda shorts on campus.
 Investigator Strickland hired student informants with FLIC funds, used highway patrolmen to remove professors from the classroom, and telephoned some instructors late at night, demanding that they provide testimony in Strickland's motel room at his convenience.
 He also prohibited the accused from confronting their complainants, seldom informed subjects of their legal or constitutional rights, and rarely offered them sufficient time to secure an attorney or prepare a defense.

 Students, too, faced the committee's wrath.
 While faculty and staff suffered immediate dismissal if suspected of homosexuality, gay students could remain on campus only if they visited the infirmary and submitted to psychiatric treatments throughout their academic career.… The FLIC compelled personnel at the UF medical center to disclose information found in patient records and…also reserved the right to seize clinical records as it did when investigators seized paperwork on thirty-five female students who had given birth out of wedlock at the UF facility.